 One thing to note is that there are some limits when you’re using the portable projector to mirror your phone.
 It can’t play copyrighted content (Netflix, Hulu, etc.) wirelessly, so I’m sorry if you just wanted to watch movies out of your bed.
 You can stream Netflix (or other services) if you connect the projector to your laptop or console with a cable though.

-The Vankyo pico projector is a great option if you want something that has a long battery life.
-With a 5200vmAh built-in batter, the Vankyo mini projector can last for up to three hours of continuous use – about three times longer than the average pico projector.
+The Kodak pico projector is a great option if you want something that has decent battery life.
+With a built-in battery, the Kodak mini projector can last for up to 2.5 hours of continuous use – about three times longer than the average pico projector.

-On top of that, the Vankyo projector features a max resolution of 1080p.
-It comes with a small tripod so that you can set it up anywhere you want, and that’s pretty cool.
-Plus, you will also get a carrying case, so it’s super easy to take the Burger projector anywhere you want.
+On top of that, the Kodak projector features a max resolution of 1080p.
+It comes with a tripod mount so that you can set it up anywhere you want, but bring your own tripod (or buy a small one).

 Another reason is the excellent portability of this projector.
 It is only 2” thick, so you’ll be able to fit it into every backpack.
 And it comes with a carry case, which will protect the projector lens and all the different input ports from the elements.

 It has a built-in battery with a capacity of 5000 mAh, so you can use it for about two hours without plugging it into a power source.
 That’s great for watching movies and playing some quick games.
 The Sony pico projector supports a max image size of 120”, but it works best at 80”.
 Especially if you’re distanced at least 8 feet from the screen, for the 80” image size.

 Additionally, this has several different input ports, so you can use it with a wide variety of devices.
 Of course, it features the standard USB and HDMI ports, as well as a 3.5mm output for audio.
 And you will get two extra cables and an adapter with the projector, so you will really be able to use it with many different devices.